Car-comparison website TrueCar files for IPO

 The company plans to use the proceeds for investments and general corporate purposes.

-Shares of Autohome Inc, an owner of Chinese car sales websites, rose as much as 83 percent in their U.S. market debut in December.
+Shares of Autohome Inc (ATHM.N), an owner of Chinese car sales websites, rose as much as 83 percent in their U.S. market debut in December.

 Improving economic fundamentals and strong capital markets have boosted the U.S. IPO markets, doubling IPO volumes for the first quarter, according to a report by consulting firm EY.